jupyterhub/zero-to-jupyterhub-k8s/doc/source/optimization.md

   every: 300
 ```

-## Pulling images before user arrives
+## Pulling images before users arrive

 If a user pod is scheduled on a node requesting a Docker image that isn't
-available, the user will have to wait for it.
-If the image is large, the wait
+already pulled onto that node, the user will have to wait for it.
+If the image
-can be 5 to 10 minutes.
-This commonly occur in two situations:
+is large, the wait can be 5 to 10 minutes.
+This commonly occurs in two
+situations:

-1. A new image is introduced (`helm upgrade`)
+1. A new single-user image is introduced (`helm upgrade`)

     With the *hook-image-puller* enabled (the default), the user images being
-    introduced will be pulled to the nodes before hub pod is updated to utilize
+    introduced will be pulled to the nodes before the hub pod is updated to
-    the new image.
-The name hook-image-puller is a technical name referring to
+    utilize the new image.
+The name hook-image-puller is a technical name
-    how a [Helm hook](https://docs.helm.sh/developing_charts/#hooks) is used to
+    referring to how a [Helm
+    hook](https://docs.helm.sh/developing_charts/#hooks) is used to accomplish
-    accomplish this, a more informative name would had been
+    this, a more informative name would have been *pre-upgrade-image-puller*.
-    *pre-upgrade-image-puller*.

     The hook-image-puller is enabled by default.
 To disable it, use the
     following snippet in your `config.yaml`: